SchaeferJ/python-bitcoin-blockchain-parser/README.md

 This Python 3 library is a fork of the [bitcoin-blockchain-parser](https://github.com/alecalve/python-bitcoin-blockchain-parser) which provides a parser for the raw data stored by bitcoind.
-In contrast to the original library, this fork allows processes to read the lockchain data in parallel.
+In contrast to the original library, this fork allows processes to read the blockchain data in parallel.
 This is particularly useful if you want to parallelize your analysis across multiple CPU cores.

 **NOTE:** The database used by bitcoind (LevelDB) does not support multi-process concurrency.
 To "solve" that problem,